Spits-lab/Inferring_aneuploidy/README.md

-# MEANDER
-### Revealing the mechanisms of aneuploidy-driven cell fate decisions in early human development
+### Reference-independent single-cell RNA-seq Karyotyping to understand the fate of aneuploid cells across human development

-This MEANDER work package develops a framework for **reference-independent copy number variation (CNV) inference from single-cell RNA-sequencing data**, being part of a broader research initiative investigating **aneuploidy-driven cellular dynamics during early human development**.

 ---